lichuan/askcoin/README.md

    ![reg_account](res/reg_account.jpg)

    You need to wait patiently for the miner to put your registration request into the block.
 Usually it only takes about 20 seconds to get the miner's confirmation.
 You can confirm whether the registration is successful by executing ***get_balance***.
-If the output of this command shows that your balance is 0, it means that you have successfully registered, otherwise, it means that you still need to wait for confirmation from the miner:
+If the output of this command shows that your balance is 0, it means that you have successfully registered.
+Otherwise, it means that you still need to wait for confirmation from the miner:

    ![get_balance](res/get_balance.jpg)

-   When you register successfully, your account will automatically start mining, you can stop mining by executing the enable_mine command:
+   When you register successfully, your account will automatically start mining, you can stop mining by executing the ***enable_mine*** command:

    ![enable_mine](res/enable_mine.jpg)